probe-lab/hermes/README.md

 On top of that, Hermes will periodically do a DHT lookup for arbitrary keys to make itself known to the network but also to learn and discover new peers which could be added to the mesh.

+#### Hermes vs Filecoin Lite Nodes
+Existing Filecoin lite nodes, such as the Lotus lite node option, are primarily used for interacting with the network.
+It is a resource efficient interface for end users to create wallets and keys, sign messages and submit transactions.
+A Lotus lite node cannot connect to the GossipSub protocol and relies on a remote full node to get blockchain data.

+Hermes, on the other hand, is a network monitoring instrument to analyze GossipSub performance.
+It behaves like a light node in the network by connecting to other nodes and advertising its presence through a periodic DHT lookup.
+Hermes subscribes to all available GossipSub topics, allowing it to comprehensively receive and trace all of the activity in the network.

 ## Telemetry